 Now that you know our test process, let’s compare the performance of the best WooCommerce hosting companies.

 SiteGround is one of the top-rated hosting company in the WooCommerce community.
 They provide unique in-house performance optimization and security which is why they’re an officially recommended WooCommerce hosting provider.
+WPBeginner site is also hosted on SiteGround.

 Here are the results from our SiteGround performance tests:

-As you can see in the test result, our Siteground test site loaded in less than a second (649 ms to be precise) for a server in Dallas, Texas.
+As you can see in the test result, our SiteGround test site loaded in less than a second (649 ms to be precise) for a server in Dallas, Texas.
 Our test site is faster than 95% of tested sites, which is incredible.

 After that, we ran the Load Impact test on SiteGround servers.
 We gradually built up to 100 unique visitors at once to see how the server would handle increased requests from multiple connections at once.